getodk/docs/briefcase-api.rst

 The APIs used:

 1. OpenRosa Form Discovery API
-2. download forms and media files using URLs form discovery.
+2. Download forms and media files using URLs form discovery.
 3. ``view/submissionList`` to obtain a chunk of submission keys.
 4. ``view/downloadSubmission`` to download an individual submission.